Supporting Scotland's climate goals

-As part of our efforts to support the Scottish Government's ambitious emissions reduction targets and tackle the climate emergency, we continue to explore the potential of the renewable energy resource on the land we manage.
-As part of this, we are seeking proposals for renewable energy generation and storage projects on the land we manage.
+Below, you will find links to other information about our renewable energy policies.
+Renewable energy can be a contentious issue.
+But we work hard with the government and stakeholders to manage Scotland’s forests and land responsibly to create a greener society.
+As part of our efforts to support the Scottish Government's emissions reduction targets and tackle the climate emergency, we continue to explore the potential of the renewable energy resource on the land we manage.

 Get in touch

 For more information please contact the Renewables Team at: